cacama-valvata/Juno/dev/fall_retrospective.md

 # Progress

 This fall, the development team succeeded in their goals of identifying requirements and risks, creating a project timeline, and drawing a technical design of the project.
-Our deliverables include:

-- Vision and Scope document, outlining:
-  - Project needs
-  - Potential risks during development
-  - Workflow plan for ensuring a high level of security
-- Gantt chart with:
-  - Decomposed tasks per project component
-  - Team members assigned to each task
-  - Estimated start time and time required for completion of each task
-- Technical design drawing

-The technical design will need to undergo some revisions in response to the team's Security Design Review, however the initial project design is finished and available for presentation.
+Our deliverables include the Vision and Scope document, a Gantt chart outlining tasks and estimated dates of completion for each iteration, and a project design.
+The design will need to undergo some revisions in response to the team's Security Design Review, however the initial project design is finished and available for presentation.

 # Risks and Mitigation